brpereiraa/TodoApp/README.md

 Small ReactJS project made to further understand and mess with new technologies.

 ## Running the app
 You can either run this app with docker or node.
+Whichever way you choose, simply run localhost:3000 afterwards to preview the project.

 ### 1.Running with node
 ```